baselinrhq/baselinr/README.md

 ## 🔔 Event & Alert Hooks

-ProfileMesh includes a pluggable event system that emits events for drift detection, schema changes, and profiling lifecycle events.
+Baselinr includes a pluggable event system that emits events for drift detection, schema changes, and profiling lifecycle events.
 You can register hooks to process these events for logging, persistence, or alerting.

 ### Built-in Hooks